Nazi Party: Rise to power: 1925–1933

+In 1931 the Nazi Party altered its strategy to engage in perpetual campaigning across the country, even outside of election time.
 During 1931 and into 1932, Germany's political crisis deepened.
 Hitler ran for president against the incumbent Paul von Hindenburg in March 1932, polling 30% in the first round and 37% in the second against Hindenburg's 49% and 53%.
 By now the SA had 400,000 members and its running street battles with the SPD and Communist paramilitaries (who also fought each other) reduced some German cities to combat zones.
 Paradoxically, although the Nazis were among the main instigators of this disorder, part of Hitler's appeal to a frightened and demoralised middle class was his promise to restore law and order.
 Overt antisemitism was played down in official Nazi rhetoric, but was never far from the surface.
 Germans voted for Hitler primarily because of his promises to revive the economy (by unspecified means), to restore German greatness and overturn the Treaty of Versailles and to save Germany from communism.
 On 24 April 1932, the Free State of Prussia elections to the Landtag resulted in 36% of the votes and 162 seats for the NSDAP.

 On 20 July 1932, the Prussian government was ousted by a coup, the Preussenschlag; a few days later at the July 1932 Reichstag election the Nazis made another leap forward, polling 37% and becoming the largest party in parliament by a wide margin.
 Furthermore, the Nazis and the Communists between them won 52% of the vote and a majority of seats.
 Since both parties opposed the established political system and neither would join or support any ministry, this made the formation of a majority government impossible.
 The result was weak ministries governing by decree.
 Under Comintern directives, the Communists maintained their policy of treating the Social Democrats as the main enemy, calling them "social fascists", thereby splintering opposition to the Nazis.
 Later, both the Social Democrats and the Communists accused each other of having facilitated Hitler's rise to power by their unwillingness to compromise.